sindre-frisvold-git/redis-docs/docs/guide/tracing.md

 add or change vendors (backends) as required.

-go-redis comes with an OpenTelemetry instrumentation called [redisotel](https://github.com/go-redis/redis/tree/master/extra/redisotel) and distributed as a separate module:
+go-redis comes with an OpenTelemetry instrumentation called [redisotel](https://github.com/go-redis/redis/tree/master/extra/redisotel) that is distributed as a separate module:

 ```shell